Section 16 of the Constitution Act, 1867: Previous dispute about the seat of government

 The Queen's choice did not end the dispute, and gave rise to a complicated political episode, the Double Shuffle.
 In the parliamentary session in 1858, the Macdonald–Cartier government introduced a motion to authorise funding to build parliament buildings at Ottawa.
 The opposition, led by Antoine-Aimé Dorion and George Brown, opposed the proposal, and the government was defeated in the Assembly on the issue.
 The Macdonald–Cartier government treated the defeat as a matter of confidence and resigned.
 Brown and Dorion formed a government, but within a few days, they too were defeated and also had to resign.
-In the interval, Macdonald and Cartier were able to find support in the Assembly and were reappointed by Governor General Head.
+In the interval, Macdonald and Cartier were able to find additional support in the Assembly and were reappointed by Governor General Head.

 The next year, 1859, the Cartier–Macdonald government returned to the issue.
 This time, after a bitter debate lasting two weeks, they were able to carry the motion for the construction of the new parliament buildings in Ottawa, in an exchange for a commitment that the Parliament would sit at Quebec City until the new buildings were ready in Ottawa.

 Even that was not the end of the debate.
 There was one final attempt in the parliamentary session of 1860 to re-open the question, but this time it was defeated by a strong majority in the Assembly.